The Jewellery Oracle

 To create an altogether more credible image of the future—where young and ancient civilizations coexist, feeding off of each other—CGI artists and animators spend tremendous effort denting, burning, and bending surfaces of their pristine computer-generated spaceships.
 They know that whatever it is that viewers see on their screens, no matter how far removed from anything “real”, needs to be deeply rooted in our experience of objects and matter.

+For a moment, lets allow the free-floating animated spaceships tickle our collective imagination, and look closer at the things that are deeply embedded in our history, identity, and self-expression.
+Things like jewelry.
 Historically, the entire value system of jewelry is based on its materiality and its tangibility.
 Seen as an investment, it is above all a possession—an object to own, to hold, and to inherit.
 But how does this value system play out when the materiality of a work is taken out of the equation?
 What happens when jewelry becomes digital, existing in an entirely different realm, taking on a life of its own?
+This may seem like a speculative scenario, but the existence of screen-bound jewels raises all kinds of very real questions.
+What is ownership and what is authorship?
+What is uniqueness?
+What is luxury?
+What is wearability and materiality?

 An oily fingerprint depicted on the perfect facet of a rendered diamond, a curly hair stuck in the prong of a 3-D–rendered ring, a deep scratch on the smooth surface of digital metal, or a tiny stone missing from a geometric binary pavé …